 • free heat from the sun, people and appliances.

 A passive house has an airtight thermal envelope, a thick ‘skin’ that wraps around it, keeping it warm.
 It consists of an airtightness layer on the inside of the insulation; the insulation layer; and a wind and weathertightness layer.

 It keeps the indoor temperature around 20-25°C all year-round, a comfortable temperature for most people.
 The bonus is passive homes tend to be very quiet.

 A passive house course changed Warren Clarke’s life.
-The architectural designer runs his company Nook from the smart Christchurch home he built using passive house design principles.
+The architectural designer runs his company WCA from the smart Christchurch home he built using passive house design principles.